co5m0/Arxiv-pdf-downloader/README.md

 Es. `python3 app.py 1000`
 It will download 1000 pdf links

-> The script downs't require external libs
+> The script doesn't require external libs